fork-tongue/ruff-cgx/README.md

 poetry add -D ruff-cgx
 # Show help for the tool
 poetry run ruff-cgx -h
-# Lint every cgx file in current folder (recursively)
+# Check/Lint every cgx file in current folder (recursively)
-poetry run ruff-cgx .
+poetry run ruff-cgx check .
 # Format every cgx file in the current folder (recursively)
 poetry run ruff-cgx format .
 # Just check if there would be any changes from the formatter